utep-cs2401-20s/lab-w12-Raisa-NN/README.md

      // This method recursively calculates the depth of a given search value.
      // If the given value is not in the tree, this method returns -1.
      // Note that if the tree is a proper BST, this method should complete in O(log n) time.
+     // Additionally, remember that the depth is the number of nodes on the path from a node to the root
+     // (i.e. the number of the recursie calls).
   }

 }